 - Business Green Rewards Card from American Express: This card has been newly refreshed to offer 3x points on your first $50,000 at U.S. restaurants, on hotel stays booked directly with hotels, and on airfare purchased directly from airlines within the first three months of your account (this offer ends 11/6/2019).
 You get 2x points on purchases from American Express Travel and one point per dollar spent elsewhere.
 Like Chase Ultimate Rewards points, American Express Membership Rewards points can be transferred to airline miles or hotel points.
 There’s a $95 annual fee for this card.

 - Capital One® Spark® Miles for Business: This card offers you 2x Capital One miles for every dollar spent on all purchases, with no limits.
 These rewards can be transferred to frequent flyer miles, mostly at a 1:1.5 ratio, so you can usually get 1.5 airline miles per dollar spent.
 You also have the option of redeeming your miles for one cent each as statement credits towards travel rewards.
-New applicants can earn 50,000 miles after spending $4,500 on their card within three months of account opening and 150,000 miles after spending $50,000 in the first six months.
+New applicants can earn 50,000 miles after spending $4,500 on their card within three months of account opening.
 There’s a $95 annual fee for this card that’s waived the first year.

 If you’re a small business owner, the Chase Ink Business Preferred card is tough to pass up.
 Not only does it offer a very generous welcome bonus, you also have the ability to earn 3x points on business purchases, including social media and search engine advertising.